Decking Timber Calculator: Plan Your Deck Projects Accurately

 Manual Decking Timber Calculations

-- Determine board width and thickness
+- Determine the board width and thickness you plan to use

 - Calculate the total number of boards: Total Boards = Deck Width ÷ (Board Width + Spacing)